AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tableofcontents.md

 }
 ```

-The individual item look and feel is controlled with the following CSS class selector:
+The individual item look and feel are controlled with the following CSS class selector:

 ```
  .s7ecatalogsearchviewer .s7tableofcontents .s7panel .s7item